 If you’re looking for an excellent podcasting platform, I recommend Buzzsprout.

 They offer helpful free learning material that helps you get started and powerful tools that help you make the most out of your recorded podcasts.
-Their customer support is another plus when using Buzzsprout, so they are my overall #1 choice when creating a podcast.

 Best For | An Overall Solution |